barryclark/jekyll-now/_posts/2016-10-15-equipment.md

 ---
 published: false
 layout: post
-title: Where do I borrow equipment from?
+title: Where Do I Borrow Equipment From?
 tags:
   - core skills
 ---